-The Coalition is very excited to introduce you to our newest Ambassador, Miriam Hasasha.
-Miriam is 18 years old and lives in Uganda with her three-year-old son.
+The Coalition is very excited to introduce you to our newest Ambassador, Miriam, an 18-year-old living in Uganda with her three-year-old son.
 Among the many accomplishments she has achieved in her young life, Miriam is a Mentor Mother with TEENS Uganda and a peer educator with Uganda Network of Young People Living with HIV/AIDS (UNYPA).
 Through candidly sharing her own experience, she has become a passionate advocate for social change, working to empower fellow adolescents to make choices that will positively impact their lives.
 Below, you will hear from Miriam in her own words.

 Can you describe your experience growing up and learning that you are HIV positive?